 Start QGIS as seen in Starting and stopping QGIS.

-To load the files in QGIS:
+Load the files in QGIS:

 Browse to the folder